9oelM/new-material-react-youtube-autocomplete/README.md

 Starts the development server on `localhost:8080` and watches file changes to beautify & transpile them.

 ## Todos
+* add callback for getting youtube search results (not suggestions but real results)
 * on Mouse Click on other places, close the autocompleting form.
 * add an example for `useMui = {false}`
 * add tests
 * add gulpfile as the project is getting a bit bigger than before..

+## Version Logs
+* `0.1.15`: npm module import breaks because the codes are not transpiled to es5.
+But es6 codes work, but when transpiled to es5 by babel, they still don't work--when you click on one of the autocompleted results, the input field's value does not change to that.
+Have to figure out why.
+* `0.1.151` npm module import does not break.
+But still: when you click on one of the autocompleted results, the input field's value does not change to that (if you are not manually using `src/wrapper/YoutubeAutocomplete.js` which is in es6 code, not transpiled)
+* `0.2` Error fixed.
+Now the transpiled code is OK.